 Resources such as the IRS website can be helpful places to find out more about all of the various types of IRAs and how they work.

 At UA Legacy Grants, our mission is to empower over 1 million individuals with the tools needed to increase financial literacy and the ability to create financial abundance for their families.
-Our UA Abundance Packages help individuals and organizations to reach their financial goals, like making college more affordable for students, through our Earn By Giving program.
+Our UA Abundance Packages help individuals and organizations to reach their financial goals, like making college more affordable for students, through our Purchase With Purpose program.
 Between grant donors and our own contributions, we are able to provide granted financial wellness packages to those in need.